-Exclusive: BlackBerry board rejected proposals to break up company - sources
+EXCLUSIVE: BlackBerry board rejected proposals to break up company - sources

-NEW YORK/TORONTO BlackBerry Ltd's board does not believe a break-up of the Canadian smartphone maker is currently in its best interests, even though Microsoft Corp, Apple Inc and Lenovo Group Ltd, among others, have expressed interest in acquiring parts of the company, according to people familiar with the discussions.
+NEW YORK/TORONTO BlackBerry Ltd's (BB.TO) board does not believe a break-up of the Canadian smartphone maker is currently in its best interests, even though Microsoft Corp (MSFT.O), Apple Inc (AAPL.O) and Lenovo Group Ltd (0992.HK), among others, have expressed interest in acquiring parts of the company, according to people familiar with the discussions.

 The board rejected proposals from several technology companies for various BlackBerry assets on grounds that a break-up did not serve the interest of all stakeholders, which include employees, customers and suppliers in addition to shareholders, said the sources, who did not want to be identified as the discussions were confidential.